Instance-specific linear relaxations of semidefinite optimization problems: Linear Relaxations of the max cut semidefinite program

-Nevertheless, the eigenvalue bound is not powerful enough to provide an approximation factor better than $2-\varepsilon>0$ for any given $\varepsilon>0$ in general.
-Indeed, for any given $\varepsilon>0$, there exist a family of graph whose maximum cut is bounded above by $\frac{1}{2}m+\varepsilon m$, but the eigenvalue bound cannot certify a bound better than $2-\varepsilon$.
+In the previous subsection, we considered a bound given by Theorem \ref{teo:dual_bound} using the fact that $-\lambda_n\Vec{1}$ is feasible for program \ref{DGW}.
+However, it might very well be the case that there are other ``hidden" dual feasible solutions.
+Although we are not aware of any such solutions, it is illustrative to check whether or not program \ref{Srel} gives better solutions than the eigenvalue bound.
+This raises the question of the quality of our linear relaxation in the setup where the eigenvalue bounds fails to give an approximation factor better than $2$ for the maximum cut value of a graph.
+Indeed, the eigenvalue bound is not powerful enough to provide an approximation factor better than $2-\varepsilon>0$ for any given $\varepsilon>0$ in general.
+As a matter of fact, for any given $\varepsilon>0$, there exist a family of graphs whose maximum cut is bounded above by $\frac{1}{2}m+\varepsilon m$, but the eigenvalue bound cannot certify a bound better than $2-\varepsilon$.
 We give an example of such as class in our next definition, which is inspired by a remark in \cite{o2018sherali}.

-\begin{definition} We say that a graph $G$ is sampled from the class of random graphs $\mathcal{G}(n,d,l)$ if $G$ has two disjoint components $G_1$ and $G_2$ where $G_1$ is a random $d$-regular graph, $G_2$ is complete bipartite graph where each side of the bipartition has $\sqrt{n}$ nodes, and $l$ random edges connect the $G_1$ and $G_2$. \end{definition} Observe that the absolute value of most negative eigenvalue of a graph sampled from $\mathcal{G}(n,d,l)$ is $\Omega(\sqrt{n})$ due the bipartite component.
+\begin{definition} We say that a graph $G$ is sampled from the class of random graphs $\mathcal{G}(n,d,l)$ if $G$ has $n$ vertices and two disjoint components $G_1$ and $G_2$ where $G_1$ is a random $d$-regular graph, $G_2$ is complete bipartite graph where each side of the bipartition has $\sqrt{n}$ nodes, and $l$ random edges connect the $G_1$ and $G_2$. \end{definition} Observe that the absolute value of most negative eigenvalue of the adjacency matrix of a graph sampled from $\mathcal{G}(n,d,l)$ is $\Omega(\sqrt{n})$ due to the bipartite component.
 If $d \in O(1)$ then the number of edges in $G$ is linear in $n$ and so is the maxcut of $G$.
 However, the eigenvalue bound is weak: it certifies that the maxcut size is at most $O(n^{1.5})$ (notice that this is worse even than the trivial upper bound of $m$).
 This class of graphs is suggested as an example in \cite{o2018sherali} as a class of graphs where the eigenvalue bound behaves poorly.
 However, our LP certifies a much better value, when $l=0$, as the next observation shows: